cybernitis/twitterclone/README.md

-Twitter clone app made to help me learn Ruby on Rails.
+# Twitter clone app

+This is my personal Ruby on Rails playground.
+I use this to test and learn about Rails.

+## To do:
+  * Fix this horrible test errors